Mary's Bust Area Rock Climbing

 The Mary's Bust area provides Big Thompson climbers with a wealth of different opportunities for climbs ranging from 1 to 6 pitches, trad climbs to sport climbs, slabs to overhangs, and from 5.6 to 13-.
 The rock is granitic with significant quartz intrusions and pockets of mica which can may holds flex.
 The rock is still shedding here.
 Consider helmets.
 The approaches are brief.
 Some climbers have remarked that this is Lumpy without the approach.
 The sun is often warm here, although you can chase the shade a bit here.

-From Estes Park, drive ~7.7 miles east on US 34.
+From Estes Park, drive ~7.7 miles east on US 34 from Mall Road.
 This decent-sized rock, Mary's Bust, will loom above on the north side of the road.
 There are pullouts both on the north and south of the road.
 There is a cairn marking the typical approach towards the east end of the cliff.

 From the east, it lies ~9.4 miles west of the Beige Siphon Tube (BST) in the narrows.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mary's Bust Area:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mary's Bust Area: